COURS.

 • Calculation of the Voltage drop under Steady State Condition

-• Load sharing
+• Load shearing

-• Transformer Voltage Tap Selection Study
+• Transformer Voltage Tap selection Study

 • Voltage Fluctuation Compensation